MF57/MF57/README.md

 # What's up, everyone! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-I'm Freelance Fullstack Software Engineer because I like when people use stuff I've made and I don't like to rely on 17 other teams.
-I'm was a Team Leader because I've rolled a nat 20 on charisma roll that one time...
-Currently located in Cracow and working for Kindred so people could travel freely!
+I'm Fullstack Software Engineer because I like when people use stuff I've made and I don't like to rely on 17 other teams.
+I was a Team Leader because I've rolled a nat 20 on charisma roll that one time... but architecting complex distributed systems is cool!
+Currently located in Cracow and leading Velocit into the future.
 <br/>

 ## Social Media and others